-We also run an insurance agency or broking unit that sells short-term insurance policies and selected vehicle warranty and service plans to our customers.
+We also run an insurance agency and brokerage unit that sells short-term insurance policies and selected insurance-related value-add vehicle products to our customers.
 This results in us receiving personally identifiable information with the customer's consent.
 This information is increasingly subject to legislation and regulation.
-This legislation and regulation are generally intended to protect individual privacy and security of personal information.
+This legislation and regulation are generally intended to protect individual privacy and the privacy and security of personal information.
 We could be adversely affected if government regulations require us to significantly change our business practices with respect to this type of information or if the insurance providers who use our marketplace violate applicable laws and regulations.

 Changes in applicable laws and regulations may materially increase our direct and indirect compliance and other expenses of doing business, having a material adverse effect on our business, financial condition and results of operations.
 If there were to be changes to statutory or regulatory requirements, we may be unable to comply fully with or maintain all required licenses and approvals.
 Regulatory authorities have relatively broad discretion to grant, renew and revoke licenses and approvals.
-If we do not have all requisite licenses and approvals, or do not comply with applicable statutory and regulatory requirements, the regulatory authorities could preclude or temporarily suspend us from carrying on some or all of our activities or monetarily penalize us, which could have a material adverse effect on our business, results of operations and financial condition.
+If we do not have all requisite licenses and approvals, or do not comply with applicable statutory and regulatory requirements, the regulatory authorities could preclude or temporarily suspend us from carrying on some or all of our activities or institute financial penalties on us, which could have a material adverse effect on our business, results of operations and financial condition.